zayeefzahid/snippix/README.md

 * **Accounts** (optional): sign in, private snippets, share links.
 * **Dark mode** out of the box.

-> *Adjust this list to match your current feature set.*

 ---

 ## 🧱 Tech Stack

-> This reflects the current repo layout and files.
-Update if you change tooling.

 * **Language:** TypeScript
 * **Package manager:** pnpm